mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 **Login Initiation**

-_Angular Clients_
+_Angular Clients - Initiating Components_

 A user begins the login process by entering their email on the `/login` screen (`LoginComponent`).
-From there, the user must click one of the following buttons to initiate a login method by navigating to the associated login component:
+From there, the user must click one of the following buttons to initiate a login method by navigating to that method's associated "initiating component":

 - `"Continue"` &rarr; user stays on the `LoginComponent` and enters a Master Password
 - `"Log in with device"` &rarr; navigates user to `LoginViaAuthRequestComponent`